 Globalization, technology, and changing customer expectations push the supply chain profession to seek people who can pioneer advancements at the intersection of the supply chain with the Internet of Things, social media, the cloud, and data security.
 The Supply Chain Minor consists of 28 total units that span the various key fundamentals of the industry.

 Declaring the minor

 The Supply Chain Minor is open to registered UCSD students pursuing a bachelor's degree.
 There is no separate admissions process.
 While you may declare a minor throughout your first few years, we strongly recommend you do it at your earliest convenience.
 Rady sends important information regarding class offerings and policy changes to our minor students through our minor list.

 You may declare this minor through Tritonlink.
-For a step-by-step video tutorial on how to declare please visit our main FAQ page.
+For a step-by-step video tutorial on how to declare please visit our main Rady Advising page.

 Required coursework focuses on business operation fundamentals, project management and business ethics.
 Minor courses are also team focused, encouraging the development of skills in team interaction, consensus building, conflict resolution, group presentations and organizational leadership.